apify/browser-pool/docs/README.md

 will no longer open new pages, but it will wait until the open pages are closed, allowing your running tasks to finish.
 If a browser gets stuck in limbo, it will be killed after a timeout to prevent hanging browser processes.

+### Changing browser fingerprints a.k.a. browser signatures
+Changing browser fingerprints is beneficial for avoiding getting blocked and simulating real user browsers.
+With Browser Pool, you can do this otherwise complicated technique by enabling the `useFingerprints` option.
+The fingerprints are by default tight to the respective proxy urls to not use the same unique fingerprint from various IP addresses.
+You can disable this behavior in the [`fingerprintOptions`](#new_BrowserPool_new).
+In the `fingerprintsOptions`, You can also control which fingerprints are generated.
+You can control parameters as browser, operating system, and browser versions.

 ### (UNSTABLE) Extensibility with plugins
 A new super cool browser automation library appears?
 No problem, we add